Parliamentary.ai

 Description

-- EU Flag: Permits the display of the EU flag alongside the Union flag on government and public buildings.
+• EU Flag Display: The EU flag may be displayed alongside the Union Jack on government and public buildings.

-- Town Twinning: Requires information about the EU's town twinning support scheme (including financial support, scope, and application procedures) to be available in public buildings and online.
+• Town Twinning: Information about the EU's town twinning support scheme (including financial support, scheme benefits, and application procedures) will be made available online and in public buildings.

 Government Spending